shotover/shotover-proxy/docs/src/dev-docs/end-to-end-overview.md

 The first element is `$3\nSET`, which means a string of length 3 containing `SET`.
 The second and third arguments are also strings of length 3: `$3\nfoo` and `$3\nbar`

-5. The bytes of the message are sent over a TCP connection to the chosen shotover node.
+5. The bytes of the message are sent over a TCP connection to the chosen Shotover node.
 In this example, no such connection exists so a new one is made.

 ## Shotover accepts a new connection

 When [ValkeySource](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/sources/valkey.rs#L54) is created during shotover startup, it creates a `TcpCodecListener` and then calls [TcpCodecListener::run](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/server.rs#L160) which listens in a background task for incoming TCP connections on the sources configured port.
-`TcpCodecListener` accepts a new connection from the valkey client and constructs and runs a `Handler` type, which manages the connection.
+`TcpCodecListener` accepts a new connection from the Valkey client and constructs and runs a `Handler` type, which manages the connection.
 The Handler type creates:

 * read/write tasks around the TCP connection.